boazsegev/facil.io/README.md

 Since most web applications (Node.js, Ruby etc') end up running behind load balancers and proxies, it is often that the SSL layer is handled by intermediaries.

-But, if you need to expose the application directly to the web, it is possible to implement SSL/TLS support using `lib-server`'s read-write hooks (`Server.rw_hooks`).
+But, if you need to expose the application directly to the web, it is possible to implement SSL/TLS support using `libsock`'s Transport Layer Callbacks (TLC).

+Since `lib-server` utilizes `libsock` for socket communication (leveraging it's user-land buffer and other features), any TLC added to the TLC stack will be utilized for the specified connection.

+Using `lib-server`'s read-write hooks (`Server.rw_hooks`) is now deprecated, as `libsock`'s TLC API is accessible for any connection by using `server_uuid_to_fd` to convert a connection's UUID to it's source `fd`.

-I did not write this implementation since I'm still looking into OpenSSL alternatives (which has a difficult API and I fear for it's thread safety as far as concurrency goes) and since it isn't a priority for many use-cases (such as fast micro-services running behind a proxy that manages the SSL/TLS layer).
+I did not write a TLS implementation since I'm still looking into OpenSSL alternatives (which has a difficult API and I fear for it's thread safety as far as concurrency goes) and since it isn't a priority for many use-cases (such as fast micro-services running behind a load-balancer/proxy that manages the SSL/TLS layer).

 ---